Data Services and Software Solution for SCIP Database Submissions

 - Determine the category of the material or substance (mixture) which contains the reportable SVHC

-- Linking of articles that contain the reportable SVHC within complex objects including number of occurrences
+- Linking of articles that contain the reportable SVHC within complex objects

 - Determine the concentration range of the reportable SVHC within the reported article